SohaT7/Image_Classification/README.md

 * Python (TensorFlow, Keras, NumPy, Matplotlib, Seaborn libraries)

 ### Description:
 Google Cloud Platform was used for data modeling.
 The APIs used include the Vertex AI API and the Notebooks API primarily.
-While creating a notebook in the Google CLoud Platform, the 'Without GPUs' option was selected, as shown below.
+While creating the [image_classification](https://github.com/SohaT7/Image_Classification/blob/main/image_classification.ipynb) notebook - the main file for this project - in the Google CLoud Platform, the 'Without GPUs' option was selected, as shown below.

 ![Notebook](https://github.com/SohaT7/Image_Classification/blob/main/Resources/Images/notebook.png)